Tyler Barriss Sentenced To 20 Years In Fatal ‘Swatting’ That Led To A Kansas Man’s Death

 “We hope that this will send a strong message about swatting, which is a juvenile and senseless practice.
 We’d like to put an end to it within the gaming community and any other context.
 Swatting, as I’ve said before, is not a prank.”

 The two other men involved in the dispute that led to Finch’s death, identified by The Hollywood Reporter as Shane Gaskill, 20, and Casey Viner, 19, have been charged as co-conspirators.
-As of this writing, their cases are help up in court as prosecutors and defense attorneys try to has out plea agreements.
+As of this writing, their cases are help up in court as prosecutors and defense attorneys try to hash out plea agreements.